Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

-We then define a probability measure $\mathbb{P}_{p,r}$ on the set $\cyl p r$, by saying that under $\mathbb{P}_{p,r}$ the law of the skeleton on the triangulation is given by $\mathbf{P}_{p,r}$ and, conditionally given the skeleton, the triangulations filling the slots are independent critical Boltzmann simple triangulations with a simple boundary (whose boundary lengths are determined by the skeleton).
+{j@\textbf{quasi-simple triangulations of the cylinder}!proba@\ttt{$\mathbb{P}_{p,r}$}{distribution on $\kZ_{p,r}$ induced by $\mathbf{P}_{p,r}$}} We then define a probability measure $\mathbb{P}_{p,r}$ on the set $\cyl p r$, by saying that under $\mathbb{P}_{p,r}$ the law of the skeleton on the triangulation is given by $\mathbf{P}_{p,r}$ and, conditionally given the skeleton, the triangulations filling the slots are independent critical Boltzmann simple triangulations with a simple boundary (whose boundary lengths are determined by the skeleton).
 Proposition~\ref{prop:forestHull} can then be restated as:

 for any $\Delta\in \cyl p r$.